laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

-filter the artifact from the periodic component in the Fourier domain using an ellipse with a cutout at the center to preserve the low-frequency content of the baseline data, and finally recombine the filtered periodic component with the smooth component to generate the filtered map.
+filter the artifact from the periodic component in the Fourier domain using an ellipse with a cutout at the center to preserve the low-frequency content of the baseline data, and finally recombine the filtered periodic component with the smooth component to generate the filtered map, which is then lightly filtered using a Gaussian 3x3 kernel to remove any remaining high frequency noise.
 NB: the moisan2011 python package must be installed explicitly.

 Calling the script: *transient_grating_artifact_filter(fname, λ0_pump, artifact_extent_λ, artifact_extent_t, threshold_ellipse, threshold_cutout, filter_fill_ellipse)*